-Most businesses do email marketing.
+It’s why most businesses do email marketing.

-It’s important that when your business sends an email to your customers, you stand out from the other hundreds of emails that your reader will inevitably receive the same day you send yours.
+Therefore, it’s important to note that when your business sends an email to your customers, you need stand out from the other hundreds of emails that your customers will inevitably receive the same day you send yours.

 1. Sending From email@example.com